Acral Mutilation Syndrome (AMS) in dogs

 Behavior modification

-• Distraction and engagement: One of the most effective ways to reduce licking and biting is to distract the dog with toys, chews, and interactive games.
-This helps keep the dog mentally and physically occupied.
+• Distraction and occupation: One of the most effective methods to reduce licking and biting is to distract the dog with toys, chew items, and interactive games.
+This helps to keep the dog mentally and physically engaged.

 • Behavioral therapy: In severe cases, professional behavioral therapy may be necessary.
 An experienced animal behavior therapist can develop specific strategies to reduce self-harming behavior.